avivmag/Virus-Vs-Antivirus/README.md

 	pop edx
 	ret
 ```
-Ok, let's assume that we added this rows in a place that the program will not reach unless we explicitly said so.</br>
+Let's assume that we added this rows in a place that the program will not reach unless we explicitly called it.</br>
-For the fun part, let's change the `jmp Label_1`:
+For the full PIC trick, let's change the `jmp Label_1`:
 ```
 call 	IndependedText_1
 sub 	edx, IndependedText_2-Label_1